splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Get familiar with the options to customize Splunk APM to accommodate your organization.
 The following are some example customizations to consider using:

 * The most common customization is to index specific span tags that are important to your organization.
 As a Splunk APM administrator, you can index additional span tags to generate custom request, error, and duration (RED) metrics for tag values within a service.
 Indexed span tags are used throughout APM as filter values and values to use to break down views like the service map.
-* You might also want to enable Database Query Performance to pinpoint whether a database is causing slowness in your applications.
+* You might also want to turn on Database Query Performance to pinpoint whether a database is causing slowness in your applications.
 Database query performance finds trends in aggregate database queries without the need of database instrumentation.
 This helps service owners determine whether an increase in the latency or error rate of a service is related to a database.
 You can then use Database Query Performance to identify which database and query is contributing to the latency.
 * You can use Business Workflows to group traces based on their initiating operation or another tag or endpoint.
 Use Business Workflows you can monitor end-to-end KPIs and find root causes and bottlenecks.

 See :ref:`customize-apm` for an overview of customization options for APM.